 But, due dates have a way of roaring up, causing a mad rush to meet the deadline.
 Sound familiar?
 If you find that you typically have trouble with deadlines, a wall calendar can put you in charge of your time.

 Here’s how to make the calendar work for you:

-- Post the deadline on the calendar and then choose an earlier deadline that makes that week (and weekend) more manageable.
+- Post deadlines on the calendar and then choose earlier deadlines that makes that week (and weekend) more manageable.

 - Determine what you need to do and the time you’d like to give yourself to complete each part.
 Put these details on the calendar and in your agenda or on your “to do” list.

 - Review your progress often and update your calendar with any changes.